Anil Ambani: Allegations of political connections

 In 2018, India's principal opposition party, Indian National Congress, accused Prime Minister Narendra Modi of favouring Anil Ambani's defence manufacturing company over HAL, a public sector enterprise, in a fighter aircraft deal worth ₹58,000 crore with French manufacturing firm Dassault.
 Ambani, several of whose companies are debt-ridden, has denied all charges of benefiting from crony capitalism.
-In factual terms, Reliance Defence stood to get just over 3 per cent of the ₹30,000 crore Dassault Aviation offsets contract, contrary to the impression that it was to be the biggest beneficiary of the Rafale fighter jet deal.
+Reliance Defence stood to get over 3 per cent of the ₹30,000 crore Dassault Aviation offsets contract, contrary to the impression that it was to be the biggest beneficiary of the Rafale fighter jet deal.

 In a possibly related controversy, one of his businesses partly financed a French film in which former French president Francois Hollande's then-partner had acted around the same time the aircraft deal was being negotiated.